 “Like most buyers of recycling equipment, we always look for the right balance between quality and price,” says Steve.
 “We feel Genox have nailed that balance well.
 And you can trust Applied Machinery to support the machinery it sells.”

-on the Genox range of recycling equipment call David Macdonald on 03 9706 8066 or visit www.appliedmachinery.com.au.
+To register for CtL’s free recycling program go to its website.
+For details on the Genox range of recycling equipment call David Macdonald on 03 9706 8066 or visit www.appliedmachinery.com.au.